rafaelribeiro1510/ASCIIValley/docs/README.md

 This first solution was obviously not optimal: the function was becoming unnecessarily long and in case of a new possible game state the enum gameStates and the function start would need to be changed (adding another case to the switch statement), for example.

+Another part of our code that soon started to become problematic was the behaviour of the enemies, which heavily depended on the distance the enemy was to the player.

 #### **The Pattern**
-The pattern **State** was the chosen one.
+The pattern **State** was chosen for both cases.
 It lets an object change its behavior depending on its internal state and is a way of implementing a finite-state machine making it highly appropriate for the situation.

 #### **Implementation**